 Write the applicable CoP exam and review the results with your SSE.

-Retain all of the above items and forward to CSPA:
+Retain all of the above items before forwarding to the CSPA National Office:

-- for all CoPs, have the requirements verified, the application form initialed and signed by a different SSE acting as a Logbook Examiner (LE), in addition to the initial SSE who administered your exam, before forwarding required items to the CSPA.
+- For all CoPs, have the requirements verified, the application form initialed and signed by the SSE who administered your exam.

-- For C and D CoPs, in addition to the above items, please photocopy or scan the pages of your logbook that correspond to the jumps on your application form.
+- For C and D CoPs, please photocopy or scan the pages of your logbook that correspond to the jumps on your application form.
 Notarization is not required.